Education

 How I See Music

 How I See Music is an educational program produced as part of Festival Napa Valley’s Arts for All initiative.
-Conducted as a free, on-site workshop at schools, senior activity centers, and community centers, How I See Music combines “ears-on” and “hands-on” learning to explore symphonic music for listeners ages 5 to 95, teaching deep listening skills and the concept of abstraction in the visual arts.
+Conducted as free, on-site workshops at schools, senior activity centers, and community centers, How I See Music combines “ears-on” and “hands-on” learning to explore symphonic music for listeners ages 5 to 95, teaching deep listening skills and the concept of abstraction in the visual arts.

 Each year, a curated selection of the artwork created by workshop participants is presented as part of a live performance onstage during the Festival's Summer Season.